fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 # Chart sources

-In the introduction we created a simple `HelmRelease` that made use of a chart from a Helm repository, but the Helm operator does support multiple chart sources, and virtually any protocol and/or source that can be shelled-in through a [Helm downloader plugin](#extending-the-supported-helm-repository-protocols).
+In the introduction we created a simple `HelmRelease` that made use of a chart from a Helm repository, but the Helm Operator does support multiple chart sources, and virtually any protocol and/or source that can be shelled-in through a [Helm downloader plugin](#extending-the-supported-helm-repository-protocols).